rodrigopivi/Chatito/readme.md

 ### Notes to prevent overfitting

 [Overfitting](https://en.wikipedia.org/wiki/Overfitting) is a problem that can be prevented if we use Chatito correctly.
 The idea behind this tool, is to have an intersection between data augmentation and a probabilistic description of possible sentences combinations.
 It is not intended to generate deterministic datasets, you should avoid generating all possible combinations.

+### Visual Studio Code support

+There is a [syntax highlighting plugin](https://marketplace.visualstudio.com/items?itemName=nimfin.chatito) at the VS Code marketplace.
+Thanks to [Yuri Golobokov](https://github.com/nimf) for his [work on this](https://github.com/nimf/chatito-vscode).

 ### Author and maintainer
 Rodrigo Pimentel